 Do I have to choose Procore as my sign-in provider?

-You can also change your sign-in provider any time you want to from your user profile settings page, so you can always change your mind.
+You can change your sign-in provider any time from your user profile settings page, so your decision isn't a permanent choice.

-After signing up, you can link additional storage accounts.
+After signing up, you can link additional storage accounts such as Autodesk or SharePoint.
 We automatically link any storage associated with your sign-in provider initially.
 So if you chose Procore as your sign-in provider, we'll link your Procore account's Company Documents and Project Documents storage when your odrive account is created.

 Can I link multiple Procore accounts?